humanprotocol/hmt-token/README.md

 ### *Legacy introduction*

-This repository features the original source code for the HMT token.
+This repository features the original source code for a reference implementation of the HMT token.

 It includes a standard ERC20-compatible token along with a full implementation of a proposed EIP that extends the ERC20 token standard with more efficient bulk payments.
 Take a look at this blog post on the [Bulk API](https://medium.com/human-protocol/transfer-your-tokens-9-600x-more-efficiently-on-ethereum-using-the-bulk-api-fbc2f10669ed) for a detailed explanation and benchmark results.
 For more details about the protocol design you can also check out the white paper on [humanprotocol.org](https://humanprotocol.org).